julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 → customers who use delivery more often
 ```

-But these descriptions must come from the **actual values observed in each cluster**.
+could be created **only if the actual values observed in the clusters support those descriptions**.

 ---

-# Python / scikit-learn — Same Logic
+# 17. Python / Scikit-learn — Same Logic

-I can reproduce the same workflow using Python and scikit-learn.
+The same general clustering workflow can also be implemented with Python and Scikit-learn.

-First I use the same PCA representation:

 ```python
 import numpy as np